 Which research is done in the Netherlands while pregnant?
 When is my first scan?
-What to expect from midwifery care?
+What to expect from midwifery care in Amsterdam?
 How about what to eat and what to avoid?
 Read reliable information about being pregnant in the Netherlands to become completely comfortable in your pregnancy.

 Are you worried about your health or the health of your unborn baby?
 Please let us know, this can be at your next appointment, but if it’s urgent, don’t hesitate to call the practice or the midwife on call.

 Midwifery structure in the Netherlands might differ from what you are used to in your home country.

 In the Netherlands, maternity care is organised in a so called primary, secondary and tertiary care model.
 The primary care, for low-risk women, is formed by midwives.
 The secondary care consists of obstetricians and specialised ‘clinical’ midwives in general hospitals and the tertiary care comprises obstetricians in academic hospitals.

 Risk selection, a clear distribution of tasks and a close mutual co-operation between these different strata forms the strength of the Dutch system.